-MUS 152, 222, 252 COLLEGE SINGERS II, III, IV 1 CREDIT
+MUS 152, 222, 252 COLLEGE SINGERS II, III, IV

 This choir performs a wide variety of choral music, including classical works, jazz, Broadway and holiday selections.
 This ensemble performs several concerts every year in various venues.
 First time students should enroll in MUS 122 and enroll in the next numbered course in subsequent semesters, with each numbered course corresponding to a level of technical fluency.
 This course may also be taken for non-credit.
-Lab three times per week.
+Lab three time per week.

-MUS 153, 223, 253 POPULAR ENSEMBLE II, III, IV 1 CREDIT
+MUS 153, 223, 253 POPULAR ENSEMBLE II, III, IV